You’ve landed here so you must be wondering how to stop boots from rubbing ankles because it’s certainly a mood killer!

 10. Insert Cotton Wool

 Insert the cotton wool into the back of your shoes or socks.
 This method is a quick and easy solution to ease the pain of having your shoes rub the back of your ankles.
-But remember, it can only last for a short while before you start getting blisters!

 11. Flex Shoe Seams